febriy/send_multiple_messages_to_whatsapp/README.md

 - Sample texts will automatically be shown.
 - Afterwards, you will be prompted if you want to send the messages or not.
 Type either 'yes' or 'no'.

+### Use pyinstaller to create an executable
+- Run this command `pyinstaller --onefile -w gui.py`
+- Move the chromedriver.exe and send_list.csv to the dist folder
+- Run gui.exe
+- You can now send the dist folder with everything inside it to someone else who might need it